-In the last several years, the FDA has significantly curtailed its use of Warning and untitled letters in this area, focusing on cases involving significant safety issues or clearly false and misleading claims.
+In the last several years, the FDA has significantly curtailed its use of Warning and untitled letters in this area, focusing on cases involving investigational products, significant safety issues, or clearly false and misleading claims.
 It is generally believed that this change in enforcement posture is partially a result of changes in First Amendment case law, which, as discussed herein, significantly limits the FDA's ability to deem truthful and non-misleading information as violative.
-It remains to be seen whether there will be a significant change in the FDA's promotional enforcement posture under the Biden Administration.